-- Set the horseshoe magnet on the table.
+- Place the horseshoe magnet on its side on a flat surface.

-- Attach one end of the wire to the negative terminal of the power supply, as shown in Figure 112-1.
+- Use a small piece of electrical tape to tape the metal part of one end of the wire to the negative terminal of the battery.

 Warning is hereby given that not all Project Ideas are appropriate for all individuals or in all circumstances.
 Implementation of any Science Project Idea should be undertaken only in appropriate settings and with appropriate parental or other supervision.
 Reading and following the safety precautions of all materials used in a project is the sole responsibility of each individual.
 For further information, consult your state’s handbook of Science Safety.